Altercatio Hadriani Augusti et Epicteti philosophi: Background

 The Altercatio forms part of a genre of question-and-answer dialogues which makes its appearance between the first and third centuries.
-Plutarch's Banquet of the Seven Sages contains within it nine written questions supposedly sent to the philosopher Thales by an emissary of the Egyptian pharoah Amasis II, and another of Plutatch's works, his Table Talks, consists of a series of short dialogues which often begin with a problem posed as a question at the beginning.
+Plutarch's Banquet of the Seven Sages contains within it nine written questions supposedly sent to the philosopher Thales by an emissary of the Egyptian pharaoh Amasis II, and another of Plutatch's works, his Table Talks, consists of a series of short dialogues which often begin with a problem posed as a question at the beginning.
 Another anonymous work of the period is the Contest of Homer and Hesiod in which Homer and Hesiod pose questions on matters of wisdom to each other.
 Among the works of the Jewish writer Philo of Alexandria are Questions and Answers for problems relating to the books Genesis and Exodus.
 But the closest literary parallel to the Altercatio is found in the anonymous Life of Secundus which recounts a fictional meeting between Hadrian and the philosopher Secundus the Silent in which Secundus provides written answers to twenty questions submitted by Hadrian.

 The appearance of Hadrian in these two texts reflects his reputation as an intellectual with a passing interest in Greek philosophy.
 Hadrian is reported to have sought out philosophers from the different philosophical schools, he also corresponded with his adopted mother Pompeia Plotina on the succession of the Epicurean school, and a surviving Hebrew Midrashim describes his dealings with the rabbis.
 The Historia Augusta reports (Hadrian 1.16.10) that Hadrian was an admirer of Epictetus.
 Epictetus was the most famous Stoic philosopher of the early second century.
 The writer Arrian had been a pupil of Epictetus at his school in Nicopolis and recorded his lectures in a famous series of Discourses.
 It is not recorded if or when Hadrian and Epictetus met, but before he became emperor Hadrian had travelled to Greece where he was granted Athenian citizenship and was appointed archon of Athens in 112.
 The historian Anthony Birley remarks: "it is difficult to avoid the conclusion that the friendship with Epictetus was formed when Hadrian was on his way to Athens for the first time, in about the year 110 or 111."